-Recitals include the Cleveland Orchestra’s Schubert Bi-Centennial Series in Cleveland, Festival Recontres Internationales de Piano en Alsace, International Franz Liszt Festival in France; periodic recitals on the series “Sundays Live” (broadcast live on KMZT in Los Angeles and the internet), Old First Concerts in San Francisco, Bösendorfer Hall in Vienna, Kum Ho Art Hall in Seoul, Korea; numerous universities, including Indiana University in Bloomington, Eastman School of Music in Rochester, NY, Northwestern University in Evanston, IL, Seoul National University in Korea, Brevard Music Festival; and concerto appearances with the Champaign-Urbana Symphony, and at the American Liszt Society Conference with Sinfonia da Camera in Champaign, IL.
-He has been heard frequently on National Public Radio, in addition to numerous independent broadcasts of major market performances in this country and abroad.
+Recitals include the Cleveland Orchestra’s Schubert Bi-Centennial Series in Cleveland, festival Recontres Internationales de Piano en Alsace, International Franz Liszt Festival in France; periodic recitals on the series “Sundays Live” (broadcast live on KMZT in Los Angeles from the Los Angeles County Museum of Art), Old First Concerts in San Francisco, Bösendorfer Hall in Vienna, Kum Ho Art Hall in Seoul, Korea; numerous universities, including Indiana University in Bloomington, Eastman School of Music in Rochester, NY, Northwestern University in Evanston, IL, Seoul National University in Korea, New England Conservatory of Music, University of Michigan in Ann Arbor, etc. He has been heard frequently on National Public Radio, in addition to numerous independent broadcasts of major market performances in this country and abroad.

-Mr. Ehlen is currently in the process of recording the complete Beethoven Sonatas for the Azica label, drawn largely from his recent recitals at the Krannert Center for the Performing Arts in Champaign, IL.
+Mr. Ehlen has recorded the complete Beethoven Piano Sonatas for the Azica label.
 After the release of volume III, Fanfare Magazine (May/June 2011) wrote, “…I have the feeling that the cycle with the richest rewards will turn out to be the Ehlen.”
-Volume V was released in November 2012; volume VI is scheduled for release in spring 2013.
 His solo CD containing the Schumann Fantasie and other works was released on the Azica label in 2006 to critical acclaim.
 Other recordings have appeared on the Crystal, Omnibus, and Felia Mundi labels.

-Dedicated to fostering young talent, Mr. Ehlen regularly offers master classes and presentations at major universities and conservatories, including The San Francisco Conservatory, Seoul National University, Yonsei University and others in Korea, Eastman School of Music, The Chautauqua Music Festival, Brevard Music Festival, The Colburn School of Music in Los Angeles, California Institute of the Arts, Cleveland Institute of Music, Boston University, etc.
+Dedicated to fostering young talent, Mr. Ehlen regularly presents master classes at major universities and conservatories, including The San Francisco Conservatory, Seoul National University, Yonsei University and others in Korea, Eastman School of Music, The Chautauqua Music Festival, Brevard Music Festival, The Colburn School of Music, California Institute of the Arts, Idyllwild School for the Arts in Los Angeles, Boston University, etc.